rokath/trice/docs/TriceOverRTT.md

 ##  10. <a name='Possibleissues'></a>Possible issues

 * These boards seem not to work reliable with RTT over J-Link on-board firmware.
   * NUCLEO-G071RB
   * NUCLEO_G031K8
-* These boards seem not to work reliable with RTT over ST-Link on-board firmware.
-  * NUCLEO-G071RB
-  * NUCLEO_G031K8
 * After flashing back the ST-LINK OB firmware with the SEGGER tool, it is recommended to use the ST tool to update the ST-LINK OB firmware.
 Otherwise issues could occur.